habedi/PracticalMachineLearning/README.md

 * [GraphDrawing](https://www.gradlibrary.net): A very nice graph analysis and drawing library in Java
 * [Sketch Library](http://hadjieleftheriou.com/sketches/index.html): A C++ library for data summarization
 * [The Lemur Project](https://sourceforge.net/projects/lemur/): A collection of search engine, text processing and Data Mining tools and libraries in C++ and Java like RankLib for ranking
+* [VisPy](http://vispy.org/): A Python library for interactive scientific visualization that is designed to be fast, scalable and easy to use

 ## My Favourites